Contents: Examination ⇓ Replacement ⇓

 Examination

-1. The ignition control unit is an electronic key that breaks the ground circuit of the primary winding of the coil at the right time, causing a high voltage pulse in the secondary winding, necessary for a spark to appear in the candle.
+1. The ignition control unit is an electronic switch that breaks the ground circuit of the primary winding of the coil at the right moment, causing a high voltage pulse in the secondary winding, which is necessary to generate a spark in the spark plug.

 2. There is no special test separately for the control unit.
-The block is checked by the elimination method.
-If the voltage supply and ground circuits are OK, then the control unit may be faulty.
-On some models, the ignition control unit is structurally combined with the distributors, you will have to replace the entire unit assembly.
-But before you go out to buy an expensive device that you may not need, have the control unit checked by a qualified auto electrician.
+The block is checked by exclusion.
+If the voltage supply and grounding circuits are in good condition, then the control unit may be faulty.
+On some models, the ignition control unit is structurally combined with the distributors; the entire unit will have to be replaced.
+But before you go out and buy an expensive device that you may not need, have the control unit checked by a qualified auto electrician.

-3. Check if the battery voltage is supplied to the control unit.
-To do this, disconnect the block connector and measure the voltage at the input pin of the connector (see wiring diagrams at the end chapter 12).
+3. Check if battery voltage is supplied to the control unit.
+To do this, disconnect the block connector and measure the voltage at the input contact of the connector (see the electrical diagrams at the end chapter 12).

-4. If no voltage is applied to the control unit, check the target from the control unit to the ignition switch.
-First check the integrity of the fuses in the box under the hood.
+4. If there is no voltage supplied to the control unit, check the connection from the control unit to the ignition switch.
+First, check the integrity of the fuses in the box under the hood.
 Trace the circuit to the ignition switch and make sure that when the ignition is on, there is voltage at its contact connected to the control unit.
-Find the problem using the wiring diagram.
+Find the fault using the electrical diagram.

-5. If the ignition coil circuits and the coil itself are OK, but there is no spark, the control unit may be faulty.
-Have the control box checked by a qualified electrician.
+5. If the ignition coil circuits and the coil itself are in good condition, but there is no spark, the control unit may be faulty.
+Have the control unit checked by a qualified electrician.

 Replacement